brooth/jeta-site/mysite/home/markdown/validator.md

 ###MetaValidator

-If we try to use `NotBlank` validator on a `Double` field, the code will be compiled well but the validator will throw `IllegalArgumentException` at runtime.
-This behavior is predictable but not follows the `Jeta` conception.
-So, if you need validators that can be applied on matched fields only you should use `MetaValidator` instead.
+`MetaValidator` allows to to create more complex validators.
+Assume we need to access to master's fields, e.g. to check a sum of any.
+Of course we can create an interface, declare the methods for these fields, implement this interface.
+But it's simpler to use `MetaValidator` instead:

     :::java
     public class HireAction {
         @Validate(NotBlank.class)
-        public String name;
+        String name;
         @Validate(NotEmpty.class)
-        public String[] degrees;
+        String[] degrees;
         @Validate(AgeValidator.class)
-        public int age;
+        int age;
         @Validate(ExperienceValidator.class)
-        public int experience;
+        int experience;

         public HireAction(String name, int age, int experience, String... degrees) {
             this.name = name;